JamesRonsonOp/SQL_Training_with_Pagila/README.md

 * [PostgresSQL Official Site](https://www.postgresql.org/download/) This is where I downloaded PostgresSQL.

 * [Getting Started with PostgreSQL using Amazon RDS, CloudFormation, pgAdmin, and Python](https://programmaticponderings.com/2019/08/09/getting-started-with-postgresql-using-amazon-rds-cloudformation-pgadmin-and-python/) This is a resource I didn't use but something I want to use at some point.
 This tutorial combines PostgreSQL with Amazon AWS services to create a dual purpose learning experience.

+_______________
+# Creating a SQL Entity Relationship Diagram (ERD)
+_______________

+### Using PostgreSQL and Pagila Database to practice creating and using ERDs
+Using pgAdmin 4 and PostgreSQL this article will demonstrate how to Create an Entity Relationship Diagram (ERD) of the Pagila Database to gain a greater understanding of the data you will be working with and to create a reference for which to work off of.

+There will display two separate methods for ERD creation.
+One is manually done and is much more time intensive but a better learning experience, the other is automatically done by pgAdmin 4 and is orders of magnitude faster and easier for those that are just looking for an ERD to reference when using the Pagila Database.
+There will be links to the necessary information, github repositories and completed ERD for your reference.
+PRE-NOTE (If you want to create an ERD fast then read this)

+When I initially tried to create an ERD using pgAdmin 4 I clicked on the “New ERD Project” option in the Tools dropdown and it gave me a blank grid to work off of.
+Because of that I actually had to manually create each table, row, and constraint in the diagram and it took me hours.
+The next time I attempted to create an ERD I first right-clicked on the database I wanted to work with and instead chose “Generate ERD” and initially it still appeared that I had a blank ERD to start with but when I zoomed out I noticed that an ERD was already created for me and it included all of the accurate table names, row names, constraints and relationships.
+In the end what had previously taken me hours to complete now only took me 30 seconds.
+That being said, I found it very useful to create my own ERD manually.
+It got me thinking about the process, the data types, constraints, and relationships in a way that I felt further solidified my knowledge of SQL.
+PREREQUISITES

+This tutorial assumes you already have PostgreSQL, pgAdmin 4, and The Pagila Database installed and set-up.
+If you need instructions on setting this up please visit my previous article: [Simulating A Real-world SQL Environment.](https://jamesopacich.medium.com/simulating-a-real-world-sql-environment-63784f7f37ae)

+**Please have pgAdmin 4 open at this point and your database ready to use.**

+## STEPS FOR CREATING ERD AUTOMATICALLY

+#### STEP 1: Generate ERD tool
+This is a Beta tool in pgAdmin 4 version 5.0.
+Generate ERD

+Right-click on your database.
+I have called my database Pagila in this case.
+Then find the “Generate ERD” option on the drop down list.
+This will open a new window in pgAdmin 4 located where the query window would normally be.

+Here a new ERD window and tab are created.
+This is where the ERD will be created.

+#### STEP 2: Save and Name Your ERD

+* Step 1: Click on this icon to open up the save file browser/box

+* Step 2: Name your ERD by typing your desired name into the end of the file path.
+Then click Create to save the named file.
+I decided to name my ERD pagila_erd3 for this exercise.

+* STEP 3: Export Your ERD
+The ERD is a bit difficult to zoom in and move around within pgAdmin 4 so I found it more helpful to export it to an image file for easier referencing.

+Click on the “Download Image” icon, it will bring up a file browser where you can name your new image file and save it to a desired file on your computer.

+## MANUALLY CREATING YOUR OWN ERD
+To manually create your own ERD the very first step is different.

+#### STEP 1: CREATE NEW ERD

+Instead of clicking on the database name and then selecting to generate a new database you will instead click on the “Tools” dropdown at the top of the pgAdmin app window and select “Create New ERD.”
+#### STEP 2: Save and Name Your ERD

+You will see now that you will have a blank ERD Window to work from.

+* Step 1: Click on this icon to open up the save file browser/box

+* Step 2: Name your ERD buy typing your desired name into the end of the file path.
+Then click Create to save the named file.
+I decided to name my ERD pagila_erd3 for this exercise.

+#### STEP 3: Create Your First Table
+* In this step we will create the table diagrams for the ERD.
+These boxes contain the table, column, constraint and key information for each table in your database.

+* Click the plus-sign icon to add a table.

+* Name your table and click on the column tab.

+* Click on plus sign to add column and constraints

+* Enter in your column names, data-types and basic constraints here and hit ok to create the table diagram.
+If you want to dive deeper into constraints then click on the pencil icon next to each column.
+IN CASE YOU WANT TO GET DEEPER WITH CONSTRAINTS

+* There is a definitions tab although this doesn’t seem to add any additional functionality.

+* The constraints tab does seem to add a few more parameters to add to your diagram.

+#### STEP 4: Creating Relationships
+* To complete your ERD you need to create relationships between tables.

+* To create a 1 to many relationship highlighting foreign key relationships click on the 1M icon.
+This will open a form for you to select columns corresponding to the tables and relationships you want to create.

+* To create a many-to-many relationship click the MM icon and a form will open allowing you to do the same as the previous picture.

+_______
+You have now created an ERD.
+I recommend practicing by recreating from scratch the Pagila Database ERD.
+You can check your work by simply creating an automated ERD as outline above.
+I also have corralled a bunch of question sets here that will help you fine-tune your querying skills.
+Find them at this Github repository.